-If you're not familiar with the marketing funnel, Neil Patel has a great overview on his website.
+If you're not familiar with the marketing funnel, Neil Patel has an excellent overview on his website.
 But don't worry, we'll summarize here.

-The marketing funnel is essentially the sequence of actions necessary for customers (or franchisees) must take in order to make a purchase.
+The marketing funnel is essentially the sequence of actions necessary for customers (or franchisees) must take to make a purchase.

 Take a commercial website such as Etsy as an example.
-The top of the funnel includes all of the people who visit the website.
+The top of the funnel includes all of the people who visit the site.
 Then, it narrows down to the people who view products on the website (as opposed to those who visit the information page).
-From there, the funnel narrows to the people who place items in there cart.
-And then the funnel narrows even further when people actually make the purchase.
+From there, the funnel narrows to the people who place items in their cart.
+So then the funnel narrows even further when people actually make the purchase.

-The marketing funnel is getting people from being completely unaware of your brand to becoming customers.
+The marketing funnel is getting people from being completely unaware of your brand to become customers.